Document tagger for qualitative analysis

 - Navigate on the command line to the repository you’ve just cloned locally, using the cd command.
 To get help using cd, use this tutorial.

-- To install the dependencies of Taguette, run pip install -e .
-We recommend you run this inside of a virtualenv or pipenv if possible.
+- Install Taguette and its dependencies by running poetry install.
+We recommend you run this inside of a virtualenv if possible.

-- You can start taguette in development mode using python -m taguette.main --debug.
+- You can start taguette in development mode using taguette --debug (or taguette --debug server <config_file>).
 This will start Tornado in debug mode, which means in particular that it will auto-restart every time you make changes.

 Upon creating your project, you’ll be taken the Project View, which has a left and a right pane.
 The left pane contains the information about your project information (‘Project Info’), uploaded materials (‘Documents’), and tags (‘Highlights’) as tabs.
 You can go between these tabs as you like.
 The right pane will render documents and be the area where you’ll do the highlighting and tagging.